I like getting approval. I suspect we all do. Yet I hate wanting or needing it.

 We are social creatures, so social issues are important to us.
 Since none of us survive alone, our social life has great weight and can cause us pain or provide us with immense joy.
-Often we personalize social issues and judge each other, while disregarding the toxic social climate that can create many behavioral challenges.
-So many issues that are labelled emotional and are assumed to be simple but are really anything but.
+Often we personalize social issues and judge each other while disregarding the toxic social climate that can create many behavioral challenges.
+So many issues that are labeled emotional and are assumed to be simple but are really anything but.
 Approval is one of them and it is one of our biggest challenges.

 What Is Approval?

 Approval is a kind of social stake in the ground.
 A position, if you will, with group force behind it.
 That is why we take it so seriously and should.

 It is the manifestation of group structures, an expected allegiance.
 The viability of any and all social arrangements require allegiances.
 Validation is a way of enforcing allegiances.
 So it often feels as if we are damned if we do and damned if we don’t and there is some truth to that.
 We cannot simply ignore the group structures that we need to negotiate.
 We also cannot let destructive groups totally control us either.

 One way to think of approval is to consider it an initiation into human social culture.
 Of course, it occurs in our childhoods, and if unexamined rules our entire life.
 Approval is a handed down formula for how to be, how to behave and who to be courtesy of those around us especially our families.

 Approval: The Spider’s Web That Claims Us

 It is impossible to escape the wounds of our social structures.
 The best we can hope to do is do our healing work, find our integrity, our calling and make our contribution to the world.

 We need to be kind to ourselves about approval because it is such an important part of our lives.
 Approval can be very seductive and cause us to feel safe.
 It is a false security but can cause us to give up opportunities to learn and grow.